Joessameldinq/Chess-Master-CSED28-/README.md

 - Turn-based gameplay

-- Offering five slots to save games and continue them later
+- Offering eight slots to save games and continue them later

 - Highlight valid moves squares when piece is dragged